 The lender attends the settlement of the contract and pays the loan money to the vendor.
 The lender deducts all expenses of the loan, mortgage loan insurance premiums, stamp duty on the transfer, expenses involved in clearing the seller’s title, lender’s solicitor’s fees, and registration fees on the transfer and mortgage.

 Vendors can provide buyers’ finance in two ways.
 The first, and safest for borrowers, is by giving the buyer a transfer and taking a mortgage back.
 The second is by selling on terms.
-Terms contracts are highly regulated by the Sale of Land Act 1962 (Vic) (“SLA”).
+Terms contracts are highly regulated by the Sale of Land Act 1962 (Vic) (“SL Act”).

-A vendor terms contract is different from the standard cash contract in that the seller allows the buyer to pay the price over a period, usually three to five years.
-The buyer receives the transfer only when the price is fully paid.
-Usually, the buyer pays a preliminary deposit of 10 per cent when the contract is signed, and about one-third of the price when possession is given.
-The remaining balance is paid off on terms agreed in the contract.
+A vendor terms contract is different from a cash contract in that the seller allows the buyer to pay the price over a period, usually three to five years.
+Usually, the buyer pays a deposit of 10 per cent when the contract is signed, and about one-third of the price when they take possession.
+The balance is paid off on terms agreed in the contract.

 1 the land is difficult to resell without completing the terms contract;